Dr Martin Smith, SFHEA

 I am interested in the origins of the modern animal groups.
 My work includes the study of unusual organisms from Burgess Shale-type deposits and their microscopic counterparts, the Small Carbonaceous Fossils.
 I also have an interest in the preservation of these remarkable fossils, and the mathematical techniques used to reconstruct evolutionary history from palaeontological evidence.

-Fully funded PhD and postdoctoral opportunities are available through a Leverhulme Trust grant.
+Fully funded postdoctoral opportunities will soon be available through a Leverhulme Trust grant.

 - Brazeau, M. D., Guillerme, T. & Smith, M. R. (2019).
 An algorithm for morphological phylogenetic analysis with inapplicable data.
 Systematic Biology 68(4): 619-631.